-7.Correspondent banking LC Effectiveness of implementation cannot be ascertained owing to the recent enactment of the Code.
+7.Correspondent banking LC • Effectiveness of implementation cannot be ascertained owing to the recent enactment of the Code.
 All financial institutions should be required to have policies in place to address correspondent banking issues. • Not all financial institutions in Montserrat are part of the "Payment System", e.g., the Credit Union and Building Society.
 These institutions operate banking accounts with the two banks operating in the jurisdiction.
 The two banks have policies and procedures in place that address correspondent banking issues.
 Although not part of the payment system and therefore do not have corresponding banking relationships, in order o implement the recommended action the Credit Union and the Building Society have been requested by the authorities to include in their AML/CFT manuals policies to address correspondent banking issues.
 We confirm that the Credit Union and the Building Society included in their updated manuals, policies to address correspondent banking issues.
 (See appendices 1 and 2).
-The FSC now confirm that all financial institutions have policies and procedures adequate to meet the requirements in the FATF 40 Recommendations
+The FSC now confirm that all financial institutions have policies and procedures adequate to meet the requirements in the FATF 40 Recommendations The Gap is now closed.

-PC Effectiveness of implementation camb the ascertained owing to the recent enactment of the Code.
+8.New technologies & non face-to-face business PC Effectiveness of implementation cannot be ascertained owing to the recent enactment of the Code.
 Not all financial institutions were found to have policies in place to address misuse in technological developments in ML/FT.
-Not all financial institutions were found to have policies in place to address misuse in technological developments in ML/FT.
-PC has requested both the Credit Union and the Building Society to include in their written AML/CFT Compliance Manual policies to address the misuse of technological developments in ML/FT.
-PSC has requested both the Credit Union and the Building Society who are currently preparing revised Compliance manuals to include in their updated AML/CFT documents policies and procedures to address the misuse of technological developments in ML/FT.
+All financial institutions should be required to develop policies to address the misuse of technological developments in ML/FT The bank financial institutions have included this recommendation in their written AML/CFT policy manuals.
+The authorities will now request the Credit Union and the Building Society to include in their written AML/CFT Compliance Manual policies to address the misuse of technological developments in ML/FT.
+FSC has requested both the Credit Union and the Building Society who are currently preparing revised Compliance manuals to include in their updated AML/CFT documents policies and procedures to address the misuse of technological developments in ML/FT.
 All financial institutions have been instructed to have written policies and procedures in place to address the misuse of technological developments in ML/FT.
-All financial institutions have been instructed to have written policies and procedures in place to address the misuse of technological developments in ML/FT.
+(See revised manuals - appendices 1 and 2; and letter to Credit Union - appendix 12.
 Both the Credit Union's and Building Society's AML/CFT manuals have been finalised and approved by their Board of Directors.
 The gap is now closed.
-See (Appendix 1)
+See (Appendix 1) 1 1 1

-9.Third parties and introducers TAX I V PRIECTIVENESS OF THE RESIDATIONS Competent authorities should consider the issuance of a list of jurisdictions that adequately apply the FATF Recommendations for third parties that may operate in foreign countries.
+9.Third parties and introducers LC Effectiveness of the Regulations and Code cannot be assessed due to their recent passage.
+Competent authorities should consider the issuance of a list of jurisdictions that adequately apply the FATF Recommendations for third parties that may operate in foreign countries.
 The jurisdiction has taken the view that it cannot ascertain at any point in time the jurisdictions that adequately apply the FATF Recommendations.
 The only list that is available is one published for the use of members of the European Union.
-It has therefore taken the decision to publish the list issued by the FATF of countries that do not apply FATF recommendations.
-Montserrat should consider amending the AML/CFT Regulations or Code to include the requirement that service providers should only accept introduced business from an introducers or intermediaries who themselves have face to face contact when conducting the CDD measures upon which the service provider relies.
+It has therefore taken the decision to publish the list issued by the FATF of countries that do not apply FATF recommendations. • Montserrat should consider amending the AML/CFT Regulations or Code to include the requirement that service providers should only accept introduced business from an introducers or intermediaries who themselves have face to face contact when conducting the CDD measures upon which the service provider relies.
 Except for the requirement for face to face contact, this recommended action is already a requirement and is covered in Regulation 8 of AML/CFT Regulations.
 The requirement for face to face contact is not an essential criteria of Rec.
 9.